nrfconnect/sdk-nrf/samples/nrf9160/http_update/application_update/README.rst

 #.
 Observe that **LED 1** is lit.
    This indicates that version 1 of the application is running.
 #.
-Press **Button 1** on the nRF9160 DK to start the download process and wait until "Download complete" is printed in the terminal.
+Press **Button 1** on the nRF9160 DK to start the download process, and wait until ``Download complete`` is printed in the terminal.
 #.
 Press the **RESET** button on the kit.
-   MCUboot will now detect the downloaded image and write it to flash.
+   MCUboot will now detect the downloaded image and program it to flash memory.
-   This can take up to a minute and nothing is printed in the terminal while this is processing.
+   This can take up to a minute.
+   Nothing is printed in the terminal while the writing is in progress.
 #.
-Observe that **LED 1** and **LED 2** is lit.
+Observe that **LED 1** and **LED 2** are lit.
    This indicates that version 2 or higher of the application is running.
+#.
+You can now downgrade the application by repeating the button presses mentioned above.
+   Observe that after the second update only **LED 1** is lit.
+   This indicates that the application image has been downgraded to version 1.
+   Any further updates will toggle between the versions.

 Dependencies
 ************